Shandong Changxing

 • Secure Q3–Q4 cover early: Lock in volumes now, before any blockade materializes.
 Prices are still below March peaks in most regions, offering a window.

 • Diversify geography: Reduce reliance on Northeast Asian suppliers most exposed to Middle East naphtha.
 Chinese manufacturers with diversified coal-to-chemicals or bio-based routes offer valuable hedges.
+Our 150K-ton Wan Sheng expansion strengthens group supply security to 450K tons total.

 • Monitor 2-EH and PTA spot markers: These are the leading indicators for DOTP price moves.
 Jiangsu 2-EH and China PTA futures provide 2–4 week advance warning.
+Track them alongside our DOTP market price trends analysis.

 • Build 30-day safety stock: Accept slightly higher inventory carrying cost in exchange for operational continuity if a supply disruption strikes.